 The reporter was referring to two sand mine studies recently released; one by a committee under the charge of the Trempealeau County Board and the other by the Boston Action Research group of the Civil Society Institute.

-Communities at Risk, the Boston study, details sand mining activities across the Midwest.
+, details sand mining activities across the Midwest.
 Western Wisconsin is the epicenter of the explosion of mines.
 The study mentions familiar concerns about frac mining including water and air quality and financial issues and adds new details on data and possible legislative remedies.